“Let God’s Presence and His anointing upon you be the mark of your life.”

-2. Allow Godly Character to be Developed in Your Life
+2. Prepare for Your Fivefold Calling by Allowing Godly Character to be Developed in Your Life

 When we are introduced to Timothy, the Bible notes, ‘The believers at Lystra and Iconium spoke well of him.’
 (Acts 16:2) He had a good reputation among those who knew him and his family locally.

 The seven chosen in Acts 6 were not only full of the Spirit; they were also known for their wisdom.
 (Acts 6:3)

 The difference between those who do not finish well and those who last the distance and honour God in their ministry, is in character and values.
 These are revealed and shaped through trials.